 - G-max move type: Water

-- How to obtain: Find it in the Workout Sea and Stepping-Stone Sea areas on the Isle of Armor
+- How to obtain: Find in the Workout Sea and Stepping-Stone Sea areas on the Isle of Armor

 Butterfree